 This type of folding has a central horizontal fold line and two vertical fold lines, which divide the paper into 6 panels, front and back.
 This brochure folds in half horizontally and then folds like a tri-fold brochure.
 And, as is in a tri-fold, there's a slight difference in card size to allow for appropriate folding.
 As with tri-fold brochures, this type of fold can be used in business and product marketing, but is able to house more information.
 This allows for more versatility in conveying your message to existing and potential clients.

 Our commitment to environmental stewardship is one of the keystones of our business.
 Our new Komori H-UV Press cures solvent-free inks instantly, produces zero ozone, uses significantly less energy, and produces less VOC and CO2 emissions while ensuring exceptional image quality.

-At Clark Communications, we go above and beyond the typical print shop, and are dedicated to producing the highest quality products at the lowest costs.
+At Clark Communications, we go above and beyond the typical print shop, and are dedicated to producing the highest quality products at the lowest costs for those looking for printing services “near me” in Asheville, NC.
 But this doesn't mean that we cut corners, or lose sight of what's important.
 That's why we capture and recycle every bit of material that we can, all while being conscious of our eco-footprint.